cloudyluna/floof/README.md

 ![](screenshots/clouds.png)

-- Solid, semi-transparant bouncy clouds in the sky which can only be found in `tung_forest` biome.
+- Solid, semi-transparent bouncy clouds in the sky which can only be found in `tung_forest` biome.
 Player can break them and use as building blocks.

 # Status